Rajpratik71/linux-manPages/hbpldecode.md

        hbpldecode [options] <hbpl-file

 DESCRIPTION
        hbpldecode decodes a HBPL stream into human readable form.
 HBPL is Host Based Printer Language.

        There are two versions of HBPL in existence.

        Version one is an HBPL stream with JBIG2 (?) data.
 This data is used by the Dell 1250c, Dell C1660w, Epson AcuLaser C1700, Fuji-Xerox cp105b, and similar printers.
-These printers are unsupported.
+These printers are unsup‐ ported.

        Version two is an HBPL stream with JBIG encoded data.
 This data is used by the Xerox WorkCentre 6015, Fuji Xerox DocuPrint CM205, Dell 1355c, and similar printers.
-These  printers  are  supported   by foo2hbpl2-wrapper et al.
+These  printers  are  sup‐ ported by foo2hbpl2-wrapper et al.

        Both versions can be decoded by hbpldecode.